-Businesses subject to the Washington State Business and Occupation (B&O) tax and that reported apportionable income—service and other or royalties, for example—in 2016 are required to submit an annual reconciliation by October 31, 2017.
+Businesses subject to the Washington State Business and Occupation (B&O) tax and that reported apportionable income—service and other or royalties, for example—in 2017 are required to submit an Annual Reconciliation of Apportionable Income by October 31, 2018.
 Late filing fees may apply.

 Doing Business in Washington

 The state of Washington applies an economic-nexus standard rather than a physical-presence standard to certain activities.
 This means an out-of-state business without any physical presence in Washington may in fact be doing business in Washington and is required to file the annual reconciliation, which is in addition to filing Washington Combined Excise Tax returns.

 In general, businesses with apportionable income attribute their receipts within and outside of Washington based on where benefit is received using a receipts-factor formula.
 In this case, the numerator is Washington annual apportionable revenue and the denominator is worldwide annual apportionable revenue less what’s known as annual throw-out receipts.

 Due to the fact that many businesses are required to file monthly or quarterly tax returns, the state allows taxpayers to estimate current taxable income using a prior-year annual-receipts factor.
 Consequently, taxpayers are required to reconcile the actual-receipts factor to determine any refund or incremental tax due on account of reconciliation.
 The annual reconciliation must be filed regardless of whether the calculation results in an adjustment of tax reported and paid during 2017.